About Philip Goldberg

 This led inexorably to Maharishi Mahesh Yogi’s Transcendental Meditation, either because of its Beatles-inspired notoriety or in spite of it.
 Phil spent much of the 1970’s teaching TM (changing the world, one mantra at a time, as he thought of it) and working for that organization in other capacities.

-Phil’s spiritual pursuits and his writing career ran on separate tracks, coming together only on occasion.
+For a while, Phil’s spiritual pursuits and his writing career ran on separate tracks, coming together only on occasion.
 In his books, he was able to indulge his interests in psychology, human potential, and holistic health.
 Early on, to pay the bills, he accepted offers to collaborate with experts with good ideas but neither the capacity nor inclination to write.
 That led to his version of a day job — ghosting, collaborating, editing, coaching — while working on his own books and enough screenwriting to acquire a sobering dose of Hollywood frustration.

 In the meantime, Philip continued earnestly pursuing his lifelong quest for illumination.
 All along, the primary task has been how to develop spiritually while also carving out a productive, responsible, enjoyable, fulfilling life in the so-called real world.
 What he learned about that mysterious undertaking (from his own experience and conversations with fellow travelers) he wrote about in Roadsigns on the Spiritual Path: Living at the Heart of Paradox.

 Sometime in the mid-80s, Phil realized that his path — integrating yogic ideas and practices into modern life in the USA — was rather typical of 60s-era seekers.
 He started researching the phenomenon and soon realized that its impact was bigger than he thought.
 It was transforming society, not just individuals.
 He proposed a book on the subject, but publishers were shockingly disinterested.
 Was he ahead of his time or just deluded?
 On the chance that the former was true, he kept adding material to his files.
-Then, in 2005, the karmic currents brought Philip and Random House together, and in 2010 American Veda was published.
-The book earned good reviews, won awards, and spawned related ventures like American Veda Tours, the Spirit Matters podcast, satisfying lecture and workshop gigs and, of course, more and more writing.
+Then, in 2005, the karmic currents brought Phil and Random House together, and in 2010 American Veda was published.
+The book earned good reviews, won awards, and spawned related ventures like American Veda Tours, the Spirit Matters podcast, satisfying lecture and workshop gigs, and, of course, more and more writing.

 Phil’s first book after American Veda was a comprehensive biography of the master teacher Paramahansa Yogananda.
 The Life of Yogananda: The Story of the Yogi Who Became the First Modern Guru was published in April, 2018.
 The paperback was released in 2020 to commemorate the 100th anniversary of Yogananda’s arrival in the US (on September 19, 1920).
+Phil has given numerous talks about what we can all learn from Yogananda’s exemplary life and has taught an online course on Yogananda’s iconic memoir Autobiography of a Yogi for Hindu University of America.

 Praise for the Book